-My marriage was solemnized in year 2009 and child was born within 8 months from marriage.
+My marriage was solemnized in the year 2009 and the child was born within 8 months from marriage.
 My wife is very shrewd and hush regarding her pre-marital life.
-I have some strong reason to doubt that child is not legitimate because she had some affair with colleague and he had been very curious regarding birth of child.
+I have some strong reason to doubt that child is not legitimate because she had some affair with a colleague and he had been very curious regarding the birth of a child.
 However, he never interrupted in my life but he has still trying to collect information about my child.
-Can I file a case for DNA testing for determination of paternity of child?
+Can I file a case for DNA testing for determination of paternity of a child?

-Section 112 of Indian Evidence Act, embodies the basic principle of law regarding paternity.
-The law presumes a person is the legitimate child of his father if
+Section 112 of the Indian Evidence Act, embodies the basic principle of law regarding paternity.
+The law presumes a person is the legitimate child of his father if:

 Upon fulfilment of the above-said conditions, it is a conclusive proof that he is the legitimate son of that man with whom his mother is/was married.